5.2 Opportunities and Challenges of Open Culture

 Benefit: Foster education through the creation of high quality Open Educational Resources (OER) by allowing the reuse of digital heritage

-GLAMs have educational programs that help to make collections accessible to different types of audiences and offer them learning opportunities about different aspects of society.
-Integrating open GLAM collections into education efforts can inform users about GLAM collections and practices, increasing primary source literacy.
-Importantly, resources built upon works and collections shared by GLAMs can be shared under open licenses as OER (Open Educational Resources).
+Cultural heritage institutions have educational programs that help to make collections accessible to different types of audiences and offer them learning opportunities about various aspects of society.
+Integrating open culture collections into education efforts can inform users about the collections and practices, increasing primary source literacy.
+Importantly, resources built upon works and collections made accessible by institutions can be shared under open licenses as OER (Open Educational Resources).
 These OER and educational strategies can take different forms.

 For example, the project “El archivo en el aula” (“The archive in the classroom”) by Wikimedia Argentina in partnership with the UNESCO Associated Schools Network and the Comisión Nacional Argentina de Cooperación con la Unesco demonstrates what OER anyone can create with released collections.